JavaScript Loop & Switch

 }

-Here is an example of a switch statement that checks the value of a variable called day and outputs a message depending on the day:
+Here is an example that checks the value of day and prints a matching message:

 javascript